RusticiSoftware/TinCanJS/index.md

 ## Legacy Usage

 The following usage examples are outdated and use an interface (specifically the `TinCan` object) that is likely to be deprecated and removed in a future major version release.
-It is now recommened to use the `TinCan.LRS` interface directly as shown in the above examples.
+It is now recommended to use the `TinCan.LRS` interface directly as shown in the above examples.

 ### Basic Usage